Skip to content

 Artista Pizza Kitchen

 Artista Pizza Kitchen was started in 1958 by a telephone lineman named Walter who wanted to go into business for himself.
-With the help of United Bakery on St. Bernard Ave. in creating a dough recipe, he rented a small space in the front corner of a movie theater building on Franklin Avenue, and began what would spawn three more restaurants, four if you count the one a former employee opened down in St. Bernard Parish.
+With the help of United Bakery on St. Bernard Ave. in creating a dough recipe, he rented a small space in the front corner of a movie theater building on Franklin Avenue.
+There he began what would spawn three more restaurants, four if you count the one a former employee opened down in St. Bernard Parish.
 In six months time, the pizzeria was profitable enough for Walter to make it his full-time vocation.

 The small dining area held no more than probably ten tables, maybe one more if not for the jukebox against the rear wall.
 The kitchen was visible through a large plate glass window, so diners could watch their pizzas being made.